jd-boyd/cwac-sacklist/README.markdown

 CWAC SackOfViewsAdapter: Just the Views, Only the Views
 =======================================================

+NOTE: This project has been discontinued.
+This repository will be made private on 1 June 2020.

 `ListView` in Android supports header and footer views -- views that do not belong to the underlying adapter but otherwise show up in the list and scroll along with the contents.